DataDough2024/HDB-resale-price/README.md

 ---
 ## Data Sources
 The dataset contains HDB resale data from March 2012 to April 2021.
 The dataset contains 150,634 rows and 78 columns.
-The data can be downloaded from Google Drive at [this link](https://drive.google.com/file/d/1KnT9XkEfdUG2GSIzglD-0GyegZJ0WNSA/view?usp=sharing).
+The data can be downloaded from Google Drive at [this link] (https://www.kaggle.com/competitions/dsi-sg-project-2-regression-challenge-hdb-price/data).

 The data dictionary will be provided at the bottom of this file.